kblok/kblok.github.io/_posts/2020-09-24-playwright-sharp-joins-microsoft.md

 # Give some love!

 So, Playwright Sharp has a new home: [https://github.com/microsoft/playwright-sharp](https://github.com/microsoft/playwright-sharp).
-I invite you to go there and give it some love ⭐️.
+Let's go there and give it some love ⭐️.

 Happy automation!